cloudqubes/cloudqubes.github.io/_drafts/2026-06-04-ansible-verify.md

 ```

 The return value of an Ansible module is a dictionary with multiple key-value pairs.
-We can use these keys for building the expressions for `that` parameter in the `assert` module.
+You can use these keys and valuse for building the expressions for `that` parameter in the `assert` module.

-You can find the complete playbook `debug-test-file.yml` in [GitHub repository][assert-repo]

 # Ignoring errors